pabloperezmartinez/guamote-cms/wp-content/plugins/wp-ultimate-exporter/Readme.txt

 No, there is no limitation on the records exported.

 == Changelog ==
-= 1.6.3 =
-* Added: Export support for latest woocommerce product bundle plugin-v6.12.4

-= 1.6.2 =
-* Added: Compatibility for WordPress 5.8

-= 1.6.1 =
-* Added: Compatibility for WordPress 5.7.2
-* Added: Export support for Polylang & Polylang for WooCommerce plugin.

-= 1.6 =
-* Added: Compatibility for WordPress 5.7.1
-* Added: Compatibility for All in One SEO latest version 4.1.0.2

-= 1.5.9 =
-* Fixed: CPT Export

 = 1.5.8 =
 * Added: WordPress 5.6 compatibility
 * Added: PHP 8 compatibility